How to buy the best DSLR

 When buying a DSLR, typically you'll be presented with a choice between two different sensor sizes - APS-C (also known as a crop sensor) or a full-frame sensor.
 When it comes to image sensors, bigger is definitely better, as the size of the sensor determines how much light is used to create the image.

-To compare differences between different image sensor sizes, see our camera sensor sizes explained interactive tool.
+To see how different image sensor sizes compare, see our camera sensor sizes explained interactive tool.

 Your budget may also dictate which style of camera you opt for - APS-C sensors are more commonly found in cheaper DSLRs and full frame inside enthusiast or professional-level cameras.

-APS-C sensors are still capable of producing fantastic-quality images, but if you're looking to step up in image size and quality, full frame is the way to go.
+APS-C sensors are still capable of producing fantastic-quality images but, if you're looking to step up in image size and quality, full frame is the way to go.
 Ideal for panoramic and landscape shots, full frame also excels in low-light conditions because the bigger sensor captures more light.
-Although, if you're zooming in on far-off subjects, like a lighthouse or a mountain, an APS-C sensor will suit this better as the subject will fill more of the frame.
+On the other hand, if you're zooming in on far-off subjects, such as a lighthouse or a mountain, an APS-C sensor will suit this better as the subject will fill more of the frame.

 While full-frame sensors may be preferred by professionals and enthusiasts alike, it could be considered overkill for beginners or intermediate photographers - you can still get high-quality shots from an APS-C sensor.